tech-med/medlearnity.com/src/content/blog/is-uworld-worth-it-for-usmle/index.md

 UWorld recommends completing two full passes through the UWorld QBank.
 Do the first pass along with your first- and second-year medical school curriculum and save the second pass for your dedicated period of study for the USMLE.

 If you are in a crunch, you can make the most of [UWorld's 30-day subscription](https://medical.uworld.com/blog/medical/uworld-in-30-days-making-the-most-out-of-uworlds-most-basic-subscription/).
-Study for your USMLE Step Exam in 30 days or less and boost your exam score!
+Study for your USMLE Step Exam in 30 days or less and boost your exam score

 ### How Many UWorld Questions Should You Do a Day?